 Names of Zeus: Tengri

-Tengri was and is the God of the Turks, Mongols and many Siberian peoples.
+Tengri was and is the God of the Turks, Mongols, and many Siberian peoples.
 Before you read this article, I would like to give a few details.
-The word Gok means sky in Turkish.
-Tengri, on the other hand, has turned into the word Tanrı, which means God in Turkish.
-Turks still use the word Tanrı when we talk about God – soGok Tengri can be literally translated as sky god.
+The word Gök means sky in Turkish.
+Tengri, on the other hand, has evolved into the word Tanrı, which means God in Turkish.
+Turks still use the word Tanrı when speaking about God—so Gök Tengri can be literally translated as Sky God.
 This must be kept in mind while reading this article.

-Gok Tengri is the supreme deity of the ancient Turks, Mongols and Altaic peoples and a sacred being who ensures the order of the universe.
-Throughout history, this belief has been shaped as a worldview with animist and shamanist elements, intertwined with nature and changed over time, taking on different forms.
-He is not only a God figure, but also a cosmic concept representing the sky, the laws of the universe and all supernatural forces.
+Gök Tengri is the supreme deity of the ancient Turks, Mongols, and Altaic peoples, and a sacred being who ensures the order of the universe.
+Throughout history, this belief has been shaped into a worldview with animist and shamanist elements, intertwined with nature, and changed over time, taking on different forms.
+He is not only a God figure but also a cosmic concept representing the sky, the laws of the universe, and all supernatural forces.

 RULER OF MEN

-In the Gokturk inscriptions, there are statements that the kagans received the right to rule from Gok Tengri.
-In the ancient Turks, a divine power called “kut” was given to the rulers by Tengri, and this power enabled the ruler to rule justly and correctly.
+In the Göktürk inscriptions, there are statements that the Kagans received the right to rule from Gök Tengri.
+Among the ancient Turks, a divine power called kut was given to rulers by Tengri, and this power enabled the ruler to govern justly and correctly.
 If a ruler was unjust or weak, Tengri could overthrow his dynasty and appoint a new leader.

-Tengri is not only a mythological deity, he is also a central concept that determines the worldview, perception of the universe and social order of the Turks and Mongols.
-His presence has shaped the governance of many rulers throughout history, and he has been regarded as a sacred force determining the fate of wars.
+Tengri is not only a mythological deity—He is also a central concept that determines the worldview, perception of the universe, and social order of the Turks and Mongols.
+His presence shaped the governance of many rulers throughout history, and He was regarded as a sacred force determining the fate of wars.
 The will of Tengri supported just and strong leaders and overthrew weak and cruel rulers.
-For the ancient Turks, therefore, Tengri was not only a corporeal being to be worshipped, but also an integral part of existence and cosmic order and justice.
+For the ancient Turks, therefore, Tengri was not only a corporeal being to be worshipped but also an integral part of existence, cosmic order, and justice.

-According to the belief in Tengri, not only the sky was sacred, but also elements of nature such as mountains, rivers and forests had divine power.
-These sacred beings, known as “Earth-Water”, were nature spirits that represented the will of Tengri on earth.
-In order to protect themselves from the wrath of these spirits and to receive their help, people would organize certain ceremonies and leave offerings.
+According to the belief in Tengri, not only the sky was sacred, but also elements of nature such as mountains, rivers, and forests possessed divine power.
+These sacred beings, known as Earth-Water, were nature spirits that represented the will of Tengri on earth.
+To protect themselves from the wrath of these spirits and to receive their help, people would organize certain ceremonies and leave offerings.

 RULER OF THE SKIES

-According to the mythology, Tengri is not an anthropomorphic being like the Gods of other mythologies.
-He is considered to be an abstract divine power, far from anthropomorphic features.
-His presence is felt in natural phenomena such as the infinite blue of the sky, the blowing of the wind, storms and lightning.
+According to mythology, Tengri is not an anthropomorphic being like the Gods of other mythologies.
+He is considered to be an abstract divine power, far removed from human features.
+His presence is felt in natural phenomena such as the infinite blue of the sky, the blowing of the wind, storms, and lightning.
 He is a being who is everywhere and nowhere at the same time.

 TEXTUAL SYMBOLISM

-One name of Tengri is Tigir, which sounds like Teger (Lot, share, value and root word is teg- "in equal value")
+One name of Tengri is Tigir, which sounds like Teger (Lot, share, value — and the root word is teg, meaning "in equal value").

-We can say it's similar to Daimon (again, comes from the root word "lot, share, dispensing").
+We can say it's similar to Daimon (again, from the root word meaning "lot, share, dispensing").

 There has not yet been a satisfactory analysis of the etymology of Tengri in the Academy.
-One of the most plausible ideas belongs to M. Seyidov, who argues that the root of the word is tan(g), and in Old Turkic inscriptions and in many contemporary Turkic dialects tan is the place where the sun rises.
-Therefore, the word tangrı is associated with the sun or means the one who summons the sun and makes it rise.⁶ Another idea belonging to Talat Tekin associates Tengri with the shamanic drum, Tüngür, and links its meaning to the verb “to turn."
+One of the most plausible ideas belongs to M. Seyidov, who argues that the root of the word is tan(g), and in Old Turkic inscriptions and in many contemporary Turkic dialects, tan is the place where the sun rises.
+Therefore, the word tangrı is associated with the sun, or means "the one who summons the sun and makes it rise."
+Another idea, proposed by Talat Tekin, associates Tengri with the shamanic drum Tüngür, and links its meaning to the verb “to turn.”

 If we continue to ponder upon Tengri in Turkish history, we come across Tengri for the first time in Chinese sources.
-In the Book of Han (Han Shu), it is written that the Huns/Xiongnu called the Sky/Tian (天) Cheng Li (撑犁).² Cheng Li must of course be a transcription of Tengri.
+In the Book of Han (Han Shu), it is written that the Huns/Xiongnu called the Sky/Tian (天) Cheng Li (撑犁).
+Cheng Li must, of course, be a transcription of Tengri.
 Viewed in this way, this record suggests that Tian and Tengri are different variants of the same entity.

-Another topic is that while the Köktürk Inscriptions mention Earth, Sky, God and Man at the beginning of the inscriptions, the inscription sent by the Chinese Emperor as a gift also mentions God and Man in the beginning.
-(I can send each of them)
+Another topic is that while the Köktürk inscriptions mention Earth, Sky, God, and Man at the beginning of the inscriptions, the inscription sent by the Chinese Emperor as a gift also mentions God and Man at the beginning.

-In fact, just as the Japanese and Asians in general have a broad concept of god, we see that the things in the universe are also attributed a divinity, and in the same travelogue we find that everything can be called as “tengri."
+In fact, just as the Japanese and Asians in general have a broad concept of God, we see that the things in the universe are also attributed a divinity — and in the same travelogue, we find that everything can be called Tengri.

 MONGOLIAN TENGRI

-As was stated, Tengri was associated with both the ancestral figure Modun Shanyu and Genghis Khan who claimed him as a divine guide and patron.
+As was stated, Tengri was associated with both the ancestral figure Modun Shanyu and Genghis Khan, who claimed Him as a divine guide and patron.
 All Mongols are held to be descendants of Tengri.
-Mongolian religion is heavily based on shamanism and contact with ancestors, the more learned in initiation one is, the more one goes towards the source of God.
+Mongolian religion is heavily based on shamanism and contact with ancestors.
+The more learned in initiation one is, the more one goes toward the source of God.

-It can also mean an ancestral spirit or guidance from shaman who channels the concept.
-One myth involves seven flying shamans who represent the powers of the Chakras.
+It can also mean an ancestral spirit or guidance from a shaman who channels the concept.
+One myth involves seven flying shamans who represent the powers of the chakras.

 MODERN CONTEXT